Environments

 Using and Managing Iron API Keys

-You can create and manage API keys in the Partner Dashboard1
+You can create and manage API keys in the Partner Dashboard.Creating an API Key

 When creating a new API key, you need to provide the following details:-